Measurement-based perturbation theory and differential equation parameter estimation with applications to satellite

 Given a number of (geometrical) tracking measurements to the satellite such as positions of the satellite, ranges, range rates and directions to the satellite, denoted by $y_1, y_2, ...,y_n$ or in the vector form $\mathbf{y}$, the problem of satellite gravimetry is to use the tracking measurements $\mathbf{y}$ to determine the gravitational parameters $\mathbf{p}$.
-Mathematically, this is essentially the problem of estimating the unknown differential equation parameters $\mathbf{p}$ from satellite tracking measurements.
+Mathematically, this is essentially the problem of estimating the unknown parameters $\mathbf{p}$ of the differential equations (\ref{EarthNewtonLAW}) with unknown initial conditions from satellite tracking measurements.
 If there are a number of LEO satellites, say $s$ satellites, the motion of each satellite being governed by the same differential equations of type (\ref{EarthNewtonLAW}) with the same gravitational parameters $\mathbf{p}$ but with different initial conditions or different integration constants.
 If we collect satellite tracking measurements $\mathbf{y}_i$ on the {\em i}th satellite, then we will have to combine all these measurements $\mathbf{y}_1,\mathbf{y}_2,...,\mathbf{y}_s$ together to solve for the parameters $\mathbf{p}$.
 In the following development of the method, without loss of generality, we will confine ourselves to one satellite.